PedroMLF/MT-Adequacy-Metrics/README.md

 # MT-Adequacy-Metrics

 Adequacy issues may have different roots, such as:

-    - **Over-translations**, the same source word is translated multiple times
+* *Over-translations*, when the same source word is translated multiple times
-    - **Under-translations**, some source words are erroneously unstranslated
+* *Under-translations*, when some source words are erroneously unstranslated
-    - **Mistranslations**, when words are not correctly translated
+* *Mistranslations*, when words are not correctly translated

 In this repository we present two new metrics that measure over and under-translations [1].